OlivierSohn/hamazed/BACKLOG.md

 1 : optimize arithmetic operations
 1.1 : precompute pixel values : type PixelValue = Vec2 Pos

-- draw in green the numbers that are on the shortest path to win.

 - color of number explosion should be grey if number is deactivated.

-- store status in UIAnimation, and create animations in drawStatus.

 - use another text box for networking messages, to separate concerns, to prevent messages from being replaced by game info.